4lando/vscode-lando/README.md

 Planned features for subsequent releases:
 - [ ] Automatic detection of available Lando commands and tooling
+- [ ] Automatic Xdebug configuration for Lando apps
+- [ ] Remote php interpreter (VSCode uses the PHP version from the Lando app)
 - [ ] Automaticly apply settings to VSCode and its extensions based on the Lando app details
 - [ ] Lando app creation wizard (GUI for lando init)
 - [ ] Lando app management from the command palette